-- the annual quantity of energy consumed from activities for which the Group is responsible involving the combustion of gas or the consumption of fuel for the purposes of transport; and - the annual quantity of energy consumed resulting from the purchase of electricity by the Group for its own use, including for the purposes of transport was 1,593,068 MWh (2020: 1,608,236 MWh).
+- the annual quantity of energy consumed from activities for which the Group is responsible involving the combustion of gas or the consumption of fuel for the purposes of transport; and - the annual quantity of energy consumed resulting from the purchase of electricity by the Group for its own use, including for the purposes of transport.

-The methodology used by the group to calculate this information is the Greenhouse Gas Protocol.
+The methodology used by the Group to calculate this information is the Greenhouse Gas Protocol.

-The carbon emissions per tonne of Soda Ash produced were 0.79 tonnes (2020: 0.79 tonnes).
+The carbon emissions per tonne of Soda Ash produced were 0.77 tonnes (2021: 0.79 tonnes).

-During the financial year the group has invested at its Lostock site in excess of £2m in a new compressor which will reduce the electrical intensity of the soda ash plant.
+During the financial year the Group has invested at its Lostock site in excess of £2m in a new compressor which will reduce the electrical intensity of the soda ash plant.
 This is a highly efficient unit which should also increase production.
 At the same time, the site has invested in a new distiller heater which will reduce steam consumption on the site and reduce the overall carbon footprint of Tata Chemicals Europe Limited's Northwich operations.

-On its Winnington site, the group has commenced investment in the installation of UK's first Carbon Capture and Utilisation plant.
-It will capture 40,000 tonnes of CO2 and use it to produce high grade Sodium Bicarbonate, whilst at the same time reducing site carbon emissions.
+On its Winnington site, the group has completed the construction of the UK's first Carbon Capture and Utilisation plant.
+This will capture 40,000 tonnes of CO2 per annum and use it to produce high grade Sodium Bicarbonate, whilst at the same time reducing site carbon emissions.

 Winnington CHP Limited has also invested in a cloud-based energy metering system to measure and target energy reductions and continues to develop a digitisation project which will enable energy savings going forward.
-This year, digitisation has improved data-driven decision making and increased the CHP efficiency
+This year, digitisation has improved data-driven decision making and increased the CHP efficiency.